zeroxoxo/ComfyUI-Fast-Style-Transfer/README.md

 Now just use ComfyUI to load TrainFastStyleTransfer node.

-To select style picture load "load_image" node, load image inside of it, then press f5, now the image should be in style_img list inside of TrainFastStyleTransfer node, select it.
+To select style picture load "load_image" node and connect it with the TFST node.

-Adjust batch_size as high as you can with your vram.
-On my 2060 setup I got 5.9 Gb vram usage running batch_size = 12 ("nvidia-smi" command can be used in cmd to check current vram usage).
-If you have more you can crank it higher to drastically reduce training time.

-One epoch should be fine, but you can test more on your own if your setup is fast enough or you have spare time.
+Default content_weight, style_weight and tv_weight should be good starting points.
+Increase style_weight if you need more style, tv_weight affects sharpness of style features, needs experimenting but seems to be very useful in controlling how style applies to the image.

+Adjusting batch_size as high as you can with your vram doesn't seem to do much.
+So just use default 4 with img_size of 256.

+You probably won't need to wait for whole epoch either, just train until total loss stops getting reliably lower and just fluctuates around the same ballpark.

+Use one of the pretrained models as a starting point, helps to reduce training time drastically.

 save_model_every will save model and produce test picture every n-th step of training.

-After setting all parameters just queue prompt and wait until training is done.
-Training a model can take up to 2 hours, so have patience.
+After setting all parameters just queue prompt and don't wait until training is done.
+Set save_model_every to a low value like 100 or 200 and look at pictures it produces (intermediate pictures saved in outputs folder).
+Starting with pretrained model should produce good enough model in less than 2000 training steps.
+As soon as you're fine with the result just close the training script.

-All intermediate and final models will be saved in models folder, test them, delete redundant and rename the one you like.
+All intermediate models will be saved in models folder, test them, delete redundant and rename the one you like.